 When it comes to winning that VA job, sustaining a client relationship or even getting rehired, soft skills can sometimes be even more important than your technical abilities – they can enhance or break your working relationships.

-Do you have the right soft skills to work with clients online?
+Do you have the important soft skills for online business success?

 Assess yourself against this comprehensive list of skills below, with inputs, experiences, and insights from the customers themselves.
 See how business owners talk about these intangible skills way before they even touch competency.